ssbostan/reserved-capacity-manager/README.md

       - Kubernetes already ships with two PriorityClasses: system-cluster-critical and system-node-critical.
       - The cluster must have at least one global default priority class.
       - Pods with preemptionPolicy: Never will be placed in the scheduling queue ahead of lower-priority pods, but they cannot preempt other pods.
-      - The global default priority class must have preemptionPolicy: Never to avoid preempting other pods.
       - The priority class created for one-off jobs like AI and ML jobs can have lower or higher priority but must be non-preempting to avoid preempting normal pods.
       - Non-preempting pods may still be preempted by other, high-priority pods.
       - When Pod priority is enabled, the scheduler orders pending Pods by their priority and a pending Pod is placed ahead of other pending Pods with lower priority in the scheduling queue.